-Should Christians celebrate Halloween?
 The Bible gives us some principles that can guide our actions.
-In Old Testament, witchcraft was a crime punishable by death: “Regard not them that have familiar spirits, neither seek after wizards, to be defiled by them: I am the LORD your God” (Leviticus 19:31).
+In Old Testament, witchcraft was a crime punishable by death as seen in the following passages: “Regard not them that have familiar spirits, neither seek after wizards, to be defiled by them: I am the LORD your God” (Leviticus 19:31).
 “And the soul that turneth after such as have familiar spirits, and after wizards, to go a whoring after them, I will even set my face against that soul, and will cut him off from among his people.
 A man also or woman that hath a familiar spirit, or that is a wizard, shall surely be put to death: they shall stone them with stones: their blood shall be upon them” (Leviticus 20:6, 27).
 “Thou shalt not suffer a witch to live” (Exodus 22:18).

-In the New Testament there are many references on the occult and witchcraft.
-Acts 8:9-24, the story of Simon, shows that occultism and Christianity don’t mix.
-The account of Elymas the sorcerer in Acts 13:6-11 reveals that sorcery is of the devil.
+In the New Testament, there are many references on the occult and witchcraft.
+Acts 8:9-24, in the story of Simon, shows that occultism and Christianity don’t mix.
+The account of Elymas the sorcerer in Acts 13:6-11, reveals that sorcery is of the devil.
 Paul called Elymas a child of the devil, an enemy of righteousness and a perverter of the ways of God.
 In Acts 16, at Philippi, a fortune-telling girl lost her demon powers when the evil spirit was cast out by Paul.
-Acts 19 shows new converts who have repented from the occult and burned their works (Acts 19:19).
+And Acts 19 shows how new converts, who have repented from the occult, burned their works (Acts 19:19).

 To counter the evil influence of Halloween, Christians need to provide their children with an environment that makes room for innocent activity.
-As an alternative to Halloween, many churches hold “harvest festivals” in an effort to allow the children to have a happy and learning occasion.
+As an alternative to Halloween, many churches hold “harvest festivals” an other historical feasts in an effort to allow the children to have a happy, innocent and learning occasions.

 Check out our Bible Answers page for more information on a variety of topics.